kloneets/tools/README.md

 This repository is for experiments on GO with GTK4.

-There will some basic tools for everyday use.
+There will be some basic tools for everyday use.

 ## Books